 The two met in 2007 as Monica’s marketing service brought her into contact with Dave, who by now had become managing partner of the REVOLUTION Lounge nightclub in The Mirage, and was struggling to lure patrons.
 Monica’s VIP pass service not only helped fill Dave’s club, her marketing consulting turned its fortunes around.
 Dave was smitten.
 After his earnest courtship, the couple wed in 2009.

 By 2011 they were ready for a lifestyle change.
-Besides being tired of the 24-7 nature of casino management, Dave was recuperating from blood poisoning after an operation, and was on disability.
+Besides being tired of the 24-7 nature of casino management, Dave was recuperating from blood poisoning after an operation and was diagnosed with Barrett’s Disease.
 That’s when Monica’s mother, Becky Riersgard, called from Reno to see if her daughter and son-in-law would be interested in taking over her small business: Fingerprinting Express.
-Monica’s stepfather had suffered a stroke, requiring Becky’s round-the-clock attention.
+Becky’s family member had suffered a stroke, requiring Becky’s round-the-clock attention.
 She could no longer manage the small business.

 Monica had consulted Becky from the start of the 2003 opening of Fingerprinting Express on every aspect of the business — from naming and branding to marketing, operations and strategy.
 So the prospect of taking it over — and getting it in good shape to sell for a profit — excited her.

 Frustrating wait at a police station sparks Becky’s business idea